TheRenegadeCoder/how-to-python-code/CONTRIBUTING.md

 This test file is automatically executed through GitHub actions using pytest.

 To aid in our efforts to expand this collection, you're welcome to provide solutions, migrate challenges that have not be included yet, and write tests.
+Keep in mind that naiming conventions matter.
+In other words, if you decided to add a new challenge, make sure it shares the name of the article excluding the "in python" piece.
+That way, the README picks it up automatically.

 ## Notebooks